 I sent Hamilton the above photo of Tabanus bovinus, aka the bullish horsefly, a cousin of the greenhead fly.
 After scouring through images of horseflies online, I’m almost positive that it is the bullish horsefly that is my new foe at the Jersey Shore.
-And Philly Mag editor-in-chief Tom McGrath, who has also taken note of these pests using language I won’t repeat here, agrees that this is the probable culprit.
+And a colleague, who has also taken note of these pests using language I won’t repeat here, agrees that this is the probable culprit.

 “It’s possible,” Hamilton says.
 “It does appear to be present in the U.S.”

 I explained to Hamilton that I never noticed these flies until the last few years and asked him why that might be.

 He pointed to the amount of rain we had last summer and that we’ve been having this summer, which may have allowed the flies to expand their native habitat, because there are more wet areas and this is where horseflies like to lay their eggs.

 Then there are the mild winters we’ve experienced.
 “That can impact survivorship during the winters,” notes Hamilton.

 “Or it could be as simple as climate change,” he adds.
 “We’re getting warmer farther north, and things are expanding.
 The southern pine beetle wasn’t in South Jersey ten years ago.
 It’s there now.
 Lone star ticks are expanding their range up the state.
 We think this is primarily because things are warming up due to climate change.”